 Pinworms Topic Guide

-Pinworms: Pinworm (Enterobius vermicularis) infection is the most common worm infection in the United States.
+Pinworms (Enterobius vermicularis) are the most common human worm infection in the United States.
+Both children and adults are at risk for getting pinwoms.
 An itchy rectal area is the most common symptom of pinworms.
-The scotch tape test is an easy way to diagnose pinworms.
-Medication treatment includes albendazole (Albenza) and mebendazole (Vermox).
-Washing bedding, clothing, toys, and other items the infected person has used or touches is also recommended.
+Pinworms are visible to the naked eye, but their eggs are not.
+Pinworms are ingested via person-to-person contamination.
+The female pinworms lays eggs around the anas, urethra, or vagina.
+The tape test is an easy way to diagnose pinworms.
+Medication to treat both children and adults include albendazole (Albenza) and mebendazole (Vermox).
+Washing bedding, clothing, toys, and other items the infected person has used or touches also is recommended.

 Must Read Articles:

 Anal Itching Anal itching is a common problem experienced by both men and women.
 Examples of causes of anal itching include irritants such as perfumes, chemicals, or dyes in toilet paper, food irritants, infections, and hemorrhoids.
 There are risk factors for anal itching such as diseases, profuse sweating, fecal soilage, and more.
 Anal itching in general can be treated at home with OTC medications if necessary.

 Digestive Disorders Resources

 - Is It Okay to Take a Stool Softener Every Day?

 - 9 Questions to Ask Before Having Surgery